Nadia Ahmed

 Nadia Ahmed (born 31 August 1982) is a Bangladeshi television actress and dancer.
 She made her TV debut in 1986 on the BTV children's program Shishumela. as a dancer.

 Personal life

 Nadia attended Viqarunnisa Noon School and College.

 Nadia was married to actor Monir Khan Shimul from 2008 to 2013 November.
-They stayed separated in between these 5 years for many times.
+They stayed separated in between these 5 years many times.
 And finally, they got divorced in December 2013.
 On 14 January 2016, she married actor and model, MD Faruk Sobhan (stage name FS Nayeem).
 Their reception was on 16 January 2016 at Gulshan Club.